Comparisons25 Jul 2026 · 8 min read

 Which should you choose?

 Already have a watch?
-You'll get going fast, whatever the brand — here's how to connect it.
+Setup takes a few minutes, whatever the brand.
+Here's how to connect it.

 Questions and answers